 Close your eyes and imagine yourself preparing to set off for your appointment.
 In your mind’s eye, you consult your road map to ensure you know the way or program your SatNav (mental note: Remember to take a map/SatNav?).

 The first half of the journey takes you along a road you know well, imagine this in detail, some of the road signs, those road works that seem to have been in place for months (mental note: set off slightly early to ensure on time).
 You arrive at the customer premises with a little time to spare, you use this time to re-read your customer notes/product literature (mental note: Take relevant notes and product literature).

-You next see yourself being shown into the customer’s office and after some pleasantries begin the sales interview in earnest.
-Imagine some the questions the customer might ask you (do you know all the answers? if not make a mental note to brush up on them).
-The customer asks to see a sample of the product and later some testimonials (mental note ensure you have the relevant samples and testimonials).
-You see the call going well throughout and in the end the call the customer placing an order (mental note: have you the necessary orders forms/details) or agreeing the next stage in the buying process.
+You next see yourself being shown into the customer’s office and, after some pleasantries, begin the sales interview in earnest.
+Imagine some of the questions the customer might ask you (do you know all the answers?
+If not, make a mental note to brush up on them).
+The customer asks to see a sample of the product and later some testimonials (mental note, ensure you have the relevant samples and testimonials).
+You see the call going well throughout, and at the end of the call, the customer placing an order (mental note: have you the necessary orders forms/details) or agreeing the next stage in the buying process.
 Imagine yourself shaking hands with the customer and leaving their office.

 - Road Map/SatNav

 - Notes and literature